 - layer is your layer name (“aurin:datasource-au_govt_dss-UoM_AURIN_national_public_toilets_2017”)

-- f is your output file name (“GeoJSON”)
+- f is your output file format (“GeoJSON”)

 - oo are your open options (“INVERT_AXIS_ORDER_IF_LAT_LONG=NO”)